Our thanks to City Quilter for their generous support of the Empire Quilt Guild over the years – they will be greatly missed by all of us.

 Long-standing members: Please email the Service Committee at email@example.com and let her know if you would like to help by attending one or more of these Charity Coach and Chat sessions or to answer questions from newer quilters.
 The sessions will be held from 12:00pm to 1:00pm, before our regular meetings.

 Newer quilters: Make your charity quilts with us!
 By coming to these Charity Coach and Chat sessions, you’ll learn all you need to know about making beautiful, useful charity quilts.
 During these sessions, you’ll learn how to plan, cut, sew, and finish your charity quilt.
 And we’ll also talk about making other items — like the holiday stockings and teddy bears.

 The members who attended our monthly sessions this year not only learned how to make charity quilts, they picked up techniques they now use to make their own beautiful quilts.

 This is open for all members and guests.
 We look forward to having a lively time with many people.

 Jennifer Bigelow and Marilyn Korn, Service Committee Co–Chairs

 and Tina Barth

 Each year we have one meeting dedicated to assembling quilts for various charities.
 It is a fabulous time to learn and work together.
 There are so many people in need, and we can use your help.
-At our most recent Charity Day, March 9, 2013, we completed over 70 quilts and other items to donate to local organizations.
+At our most recent Charity Day, March 14, 2015, we completed over 54 quilts to donate to local organizations.

-In addition to our annual Charity Day meeting, we have been fortunate that The City Quilter has donated the use of thier classroom space both before and after our Charity Day to prepare and to complete items.
+In addition to our annual Charity Day meeting, we have been fortunate that The City Quilter has donated the use of their classroom space every month to work on our charity projects.